Skip to main content

 Robot Density

-Number of industrial robots per 10,000 manufacturing employees.
-Measures automation adoption.
+Industrial robots per 10,000 manufacturing employees.
+Key automation adoption metric.

-Robot Operating System.
-Open-source middleware for robot software development.
+Open-source middleware framework for robot software development.
+Not actually an OS.
+View companies →

 ROS 2